Frequently asked questions

 Sources

-These figures are based on an average of 32 different solar & battery system designs from Sunsave’s database, comprising properties from all over England and Wales.
-Each system in this sample uses 430W solar panels and a 5.8kWh battery, and is signed up to the Octopus Flux export tariff.
+This 103% figure is based on a household experiencing average UK irradiance with a 4.4kWp solar panel system and a 5.2kWh battery, using 3,500kWh of electricity each year and signed up to the Intelligent Octopus Flux export tariff.
 If you opt for Sunsave Plus, your savings will work a bit differently, but you could be looking at more money in your pocket each month (despite the loan repayments) - find out more here.

 An industry forecast predicts that power prices will remain high until the late 2030s.
 Cornwall Insight, July 2023.